 In the bone marrow, the first morphologically recognizable erythroid precursor is the pronormoblast.
 This cell can undergo four to five cell divisions, which result in the production of 16–32 mature red cells.
 With increased EPO production, or the administration of EPO as a drug, early progenitor cell numbers are amplified and, in turn, give rise to increased numbers of erythrocytes.
 The regulation of EPO production itself is linked to tissue oxygenation.

 In mammals, O2 is transported to tissues bound to the hemoglobin contained within circulating red cells.
 The mature red cell is 8 μm in diameter, anucleate, discoid in shape, and extremely pliable in order to traverse the microcirculation successfully; its membrane integrity is maintained by the intracellular generation of ATP.
 Normal red cell production results in the daily replacement of 0.8–1% of all circulating red cells in the body, since the average red cell lives 100–120 days.
 The organ responsible for red cell production is called the erythron.
 The erythron is a dynamic organ made up of a rapidly proliferating pool of marrow erythroid precursor cells and a large mass of mature circulating red blood cells.
 The size of the red cell mass reflects the balance of red cell production and destruction.
 The physiologic basis of red cell production and destruction provides an understanding of the mechanisms that can lead to anemia.

 The physiologic regulator of red cell production, the glycoprotein hormone EPO, is produced and released by peritubular capillary lining cells within the kidney.
 These cells are highly specialized epithelial-like cells.
-A small amount of EPO is produced ...
+A small amount of EPO is produced by hepatocytes. ...